-On 11 August 2017 AEMO submitted a rule change request to the AEMC seeking changes to the access standards for generating systems in the National Electricity Rules (NER).
+On 11 August 2017 AEMO submitted a rule change request seeking changes to the access standards for generating systems in the National Electricity Rules (NER).
 AEMO also requested changes to the negotiating framework that translates those access standards into the standard of performance required of the physical equipment that makes up and connects to the power system.

-Due to the changing generation mix in the power system, AEMO considers that the current access standard settings in the NER and the negotiating framework to set performance standards are not adequate to ensure the ongoing security of an evolving power system.
+Due to the changing generation mix in the power system, AEMO considered that the current access standard settings in the NER and the negotiating framework to set performance standards are not adequate to ensure the ongoing security of an evolving power system.

-To address these issues, AEMO proposes:
+To address these issues, AEMO proposed: